qbisi/notes-for-rockchip-3588/rock5b-rk3588.md

  * USB type C -> type C (from e.g. a laptop dockstation)

 ### Serial

-A FTDI serial 3v3 cable is required to connect to the serial.
+A 3.3V capable USB-to-serial cable is required to connect to the serial.
 The pins are pictured on the Radxa wiki.
-The baud rate is 1500000 so a cable that can sustain this baud rate is required.
+The baud rate is 1500000 so a cable that can sustain this baud rate is required, e.g. FTDI, or CH340.
+CP210x-based ones or counterfeit CH340 ones will not be able to do this baudrate!

 **WARNING** if you connect a 5 V serial cable to this board, you risk to permanently damage it.
 Caution is advised.